Techniques and materials

 Primed wood panels

 I paint on wood panels.
 I like that they allow precise detail, without the ‘pixels’ created by the texture of canvas.
-Compared to canvas, a wood panel cannot be poked and doesn't flex nearly as much which reduces the risk of the painting cracking.
+Compared to canvas, a wood panel is a much more durable painting surface.
+It cannot be poked and doesn't flex nearly as much as canvas which reduces the risk of the painting cracking or being ripped.

 Wood panels are durable and will stand the test of time.
 They were the popular choice by artists in the Rennaissance.
-Did you know the Mona Lisa by Deonardo Da Vinci was painted on a wood panel?
+The Mona Lisa by Deonardo Da Vinci was painted on a wood panel.

 I prepare the panels by priming with a layer of sealant and multiple layers of gesso.
 The sealant ensures that no oil seeps into the wood, and no chemicals from the wood seep up into the painting.
 The gesso provides an additional barrier between the wood and oil paint, and provides a more adherent surface for the oil paint to stick to.
 This process ensures that my paintings are archival and will last.